Motor Power Ratings

-The reason we don't have a simple power level for each motor or kit is that there is no standard or even consistent way to provde a numeric 'watts rating' for a motor system.
+The reason we don't have a simple power level for each motor or kit is that there is no standard or even consistent way to provide a numeric "watts rating" for a motor system.
 You can see the exact same motor listed as 250 watts, 500 watts, and 1000 watts by different vendors, and there is a valid justification for all those number.
-That makes a vendor or manufactuer's watts rating in isolation a fairly pointless figure for choosing or comparing setups, and we're not keen to particiate in that kind of arbitrary numbers game.
+That makes a vendor or manufacturer's watts rating in isolation a fairly pointless figure for choosing or comparing setups, and we're not keen to particiate in that kind of arbitrary numbers game.

 Justin's Complete Rant

 OK, for those not satisfied with the paragraphs above and interested in the full technical lowdown, then read on.
 We get asked this question "what's the power rating of this motor" all the time and it is both an astute and infuriating question to be asked.